Amarjit-ph/origin/Go/1-Getting Started with GO/2-Basic-Datatypes.md

 - Numeric: represents integer types, floating point values, and complex types
 - string: represents a string value

-# Comments, Scam & Printing
+# Comments, Scan & Printing

 Comments are similar to C++

 ## Printing

 - Import from the fmt package
 - `fmt.Printf()` prints a string
 - `fmt.Printf("Hi %s",x)` conversion character from argument

 ## Scan

 - Scan reads user input
 - Takes a pointer as an argument
 - Typed data is written to pointer